bonepeople/AndroidWidget/document/features/ActivityResult/README.md

     }
 ```

-## Concurrency (Optional Configuration)
+### Concurrent launches

 By default, each Activity initializes a single `IntentLauncher` instance, which is sufficient for most use cases.

-If you encounter the following exception:
+If you encounter:

 ```
 IllegalStateException: The number of simultaneously used IntentLaunchers exceeds the limit.
 ```

-Then you may increase the capacity:
+Increase the capacity:

 ```kotlin
 IntentLauncher.initialCapacity = 2 // or higher